yuvalmGS/gigaspaces-wiki-jekyll/sbp/lowering-the-space-object-footprint.markdown

 The `BinaryOutputStream` contains various method to serialize all java's primitive type, their Object wrappers and arrays forms in a compacted mode. `BinaryInputStream` is its counterpart for deserialization.
 Your `pack` and `unpack` methods will be using an instance of those classes.

 # Example
-With the [attached example|Lowering the Space Object Footprint^BinaryCompaction.zip] we have a space class with 37 fields.
+With the depanlinkattached exampletengahlink/attachment_files/sbp/BinaryCompaction.zipbelakanglink we have a space class with 37 fields.
 - 1 Integer data type field (indexed used for queries).
 - 12 String fields
 - 12 Long fields